gsa-oes/office-of-evaluation-sciences/_about/mission.md

 ## Why is OES at GSA?

-At the General Services Administration (GSA), OES is uniquely situated in a central entity that can easily deploy technical support, provide an independent yet intragovernmental perspective, and develop standards for high-quality evidence activities in the federal environment.
+At the General Services Administration's (GSA) Office of Government-wide Policy, OES is uniquely situated in a central entity that can easily deploy technical support, provide an independent yet intragovernmental perspective, and develop standards for high-quality evidence activities in the federal environment.